SDCDev/insight/README.md

 ## Apache Setup

-To use Apache as a reverse proxy for Insight, use the following configuration:
+To use Apache as a reverse proxy for Insight, use the following base configuration:

 ```
   ProxyRequests Off